spencerstock/bbq-subscription/README.md

-# Subscription Manager
+# Subscription Demo

-A Next.js application for managing Base blockchain subscriptions using the Base SDK.
+A Next.js application for testing Base blockchain subscriptions using the Base SDK.

 ## Features